 Tools

-Here are some essential tools for making the perfect German Schnitzel that you may not already have at home.
+Here are some essential tools for making the perfect German schnitzel that you may not already have at home.

 - Large Frying Pan.
 And by that, I mean extra-large.
 I love this one!

 - Instant Read Thermometer.
-Unsure about whether your Schnitzel has reached an internal temp of 145 degrees Fahrenheit (63 degrees Celsius), use an instant-read thermometer.
+Unsure about whether your schnitzel has reached an internal temp of 145 degrees Fahrenheit (63 degrees Celsius), use an instant-read thermometer.
 I have used this one for quite a while now and LOVE it.
 The best one on the market.

 Wiener Schnitzel or Schnitzel Wiener Art?

-I prefer a Schnitzel made from pork as most Germans eat it.
+I prefer a schnitzel made from pork as most Germans eat it.
 You will also find many German restaurants serving Wiener Schnitzel (said to be from Vienna).
-That is a term designated only for Schnitzel made from veal.
+That is a term designated only for schnitzel made from veal.

-German Pork Schnitzel
+Authentic Pork Schnitzel

 Equipment

-- Large Frying Pan
+- Large Frying Pan For frying your schnitzel

-- Freezer Bag
+- Freezer Bag For pounding the meat

 Ingredients